hyphacoop/handbook/initiatives.md

 👪 Squad Members: [**dc (lead)** and others][members]
 ✅ Tasks: GitHub board > [`init-socials` label][l-socials]

+In addition to this initiative, we launched a Summer Marketing Initiative supported by Canada Summer Jobs in Q2-Q3 2021.

+### Hiring

+Initiative for hepharding the hiring proces: identifying and refining roles, forming hiring committees, writing job descriptions, and interviewing.

+⏲️ Status: Launched
+📑 Timeline: July - December 2021
+📈 Scale and Est. Hours: [large][hours]
+📅 Calls: [bi-weekly][calendar]
+👪 Squad Members: [**uv (lead)** and others][members]
+✅ Tasks: GitHub board > [`init-hiring` label][l-hiring]

 ## Back office

-Contains the are the core business activities for sustaining Hypha's virtual office, these are not set up in the same way as the above initiatives:
+Contains core business activities for sustaining Hypha's virtual office.
+These are not set up in the same way as the above initiatives:

 ### Finance